bdrhoa/podiobooks_docker/README.txt

 3) Fire up the DB by running 'run.sh' in the podiobooks-db folder, this will start up the database to run as a docker daemon.

-4) Set up the web by doing the 'run-init.sh' script in the podiobooks-web folder - this will check out the code, etc.
+4) Set up the web by doing the 'run-init.sh' script in the podiobooks-web folder - this will check out the code, etc.  Keep your shell window open after running this!

-5) Use the 'irun.sh' to go into a temp copy of the podiobooks-web container and then:
-   A) su - podiobooks
-   B) cd /opt/podiobooks/data/podiobooks
-   C) ./podiobooks-initial-setup.sh
-   D) Copy the ssh key that it generates, keep ssh window open
+5)
+    A) Make note of the SSH key you saw output from step 4.
     E) Go to GitHub.com/podiobooks in your web browser
     F) Log in as podiobooks
     G) Go to podiobooks/podiobooks_docker
     H) Go to settings
     I) Go to Deploy Keys
     J) Add Key
     K) Name it "Docker <x>"
     L) Paste in the ssh key you copied.
     M) Save
-   N) Go back to the shell window
-   O) ./podiobooks-get-alldata.sh
-   P) exit

-6) Fire up the web tier with 'run.sh' int he podiobooks-web folder.
+6) Open a shell window to this dir and run:
+   ./podiobooks-web/podiobooks-get-alldata.sh
+   This will install the alldata package.

 7) You can use the docker-interactive-shell.sh or the irun.sh scripts to get into a container that will let you take a look at the /opt/podiobooks/data dir which has all logs - you can also use it to pull code updates, export backups, etc.